SusanaAlvarezC/ML2-Lab3-/README.md

 ---

+**This project resolves Laboratory 3 for the Machine Learning 2 course.**

+Please refer to the Lab3_SA_AM.ipynb notebook to view the results for points 1 to 4 of the lab.

-**This project aims to fulfill point 5: "Bonus points if deployed on a local or cloud server."**
+The next instruction addresses point 5: "Bonus points if deployed on a local or cloud server."
-Unfortunately, we encountered difficulties uploading it to a cloud server because the application exceeded the 500 MB limit.
-We attempted to deploy it on both Heroku and PythonAnywhere.
+Unfortunately, we faced challenges uploading it to a cloud server due to the application exceeding the 500 MB limit.
+We attempted deployment on both Heroku and PythonAnywhere.

 ## Prerequisites